PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-11 10:07:25
+Last updated: 2024-04-11 10:07:58
-Random Quote: Jane Goodall had to go to Africa to study the apes.
-I just had to go to dinner. - Sheldon Cooper
+Random Quote: Your heart's talking to you, Barney.
+Do you have the guts to listen to it? - Lily Aldrin